stacks-network/stacks-core/docs/blockstack_naming_service.md

 as well as well-formed transactions from dishonest peers (i.e. peers that do not follow the same consensus rules).

-BNS nodes do not directly communicate with one another---by design, the set of BNS peers is not enumerable.
+BNS nodes do not directly communicate with one another--by design, the set of BNS peers is not enumerable.
 The only shared communication medium between BNS peers is the blockchain.